-- In case of fastq files, submit paired reads in separate files.
+- In case of fastq files, submit paired reads in separate files in a Run.
 For bam files, paired reads need to be described in single file.

 - Upload data files directly under a submission directory.
 Submitted archive files should NOT contain any directory structure.

 - Binary data formats, including BAM and HDF5 should be submitted without applying any additional compression.